- Why bother with a TRIP, really?

 Case study 3: Boost your super while saving tax

-The table below illustrates that by using the TRIP and salary sacrificing strategy, Martin has maintained his income (give or take $1,500 a year), while boosting his super account by an additional $4,450 each year due to the tax savings from taking a TRIP, and salary sacrificing.
+The table below illustrates that by using the TRIP and salary sacrificing strategy during the 2016/2017 year, Martin has taken a slight drop in income, while boosting his super account by an additional $11,250 (after contributions tax) each year due to the tax savings from taking a TRIP, and salary sacrificing.
 If Martin continues this strategy after age 60, the amount withdrawn from his super is 100% tax-free.
 Note that taking effect since 1 July 2017, the government has abolished the tax exemption on earnings from TRIP assets.

-Outcome: In his circumstances, Martin will have to decide whether the strategy (and a slight drop in current income for the 2016/2017 year), is worth the additional super contributions and potential associated costs of having a pension account as well as a superannuation (accumulation) account.
+Outcome: In his circumstances, Martin will have to decide whether the strategy (and a drop in current income for the 2016/2017 year), is worth the additional super contributions and potential associated costs of having a TRIP account as well as a superannuation (accumulation) account.
 He could also choose to withdraw a greater amount as a TRIP (up to 10% of the account balance), but in his specific circumstances, if he does this, the growth in his super savings from salary sacrificing will be smaller.
 Note again that taking effect since 1 July 2017, the government has abolished the tax exemption on earnings from TRIP assets.

-Outcome if Martin was 60 years or over: If Martin was aged 60 years or over, the tax benefits of a TRIP/salary sacrificing strategy are clearly more enticing due to the replacement of taxable income with tax-free pension income.
-For example, on Martin’s level of salary, if he made higher concessional contributions on or after the age of 60 and also started a TRIP , he can secure an equivalent after-tax income, a larger super benefit and higher total tax savings compared with doing nothing, or making smaller salary sacrificed contributions.
+Outcome if Martin was 60 years or over: If Martin was aged 60 years or over, the tax benefits of a TRIP/salary sacrificing strategy are clearly more enticing due to the replacement of taxable income with tax-free pension benefit payments.
+Note again that taking effect since 1 July 2017, the government abolished the tax exemption on earnings from TRIP assets, although benefit payments for over-60s will continue to be tax-free.

 |Martin’s Gross Income (Salary)||$80,000||$80,000||$80,000||$80,000|